 Hollandaise Sauce Without Lemon

-Can You Make Hollandaise Sauce Without Lemon?
+Why Make Hollandaise Without Lemon?

 How To Make Hollandaise Sauce Without Lemon